LunarWatcher/se-data-dump-transformer/README.md

 Other dependencies (stc, libarchive, spdlog, and pugixml) are automatically handled by CMake using FetchContent.
 Unlike the downloader, this component can run without a display.

+##### Alternative install: pre-built binaries (Linux only)

+For Linux users, there's a pre-provider binary distribution available per-release: https://github.com/LunarWatcher/se-data-dump-transformer/releases

+For nightly versions, you still have to build it yourself.
+Additional binary distributions may be made available in the future, but C++ is hard to package.
+Note that this has the following additional native dependency requirements:

+* `libcrypto`
+* `libexpat`
+* `libz`
+* `libm`
+* `libgcc_s`

+Unless you're running an extremely minimal distro, you almost certainly have these preinstalled, or installed by something else.
+Note that the binaries have only been tested on Linux Mint.

 #### Running

 TL;DR: